 16. Get inspired at the V&A Museum

 Museums are a failsafe way to spend a few hours while it's raining, and the V&A is a must for anyone with an interest in art and design.
-While the Kimono: Kyoto to Catwalk exhibition is all booked up, there's plenty to do and see.
+What's on right now?
+Well, Bags: Inside Out explores the style, function, design and craftsmanship of the ultimate accessory.

 18. Enjoy a tipple (or two) at a pub